-For some, one the worst parts of the dentist is the noise of the tools.
-Drown out the sounds by listening to your favorite music, podcast or even an audiobook.
+For some, one the worst parts of the dentist is the sound of the tools.
+Drown out the noise by listening to your favorite music, podcast or even an audiobook.
 If you’re able to focus on your music or book, the anxiety produced by the sound of the tools may subside.

 Set Yourself up for Success

 Whether you have had a bad experience at the dentist, or simply don’t enjoy going, it’s important to select a dentist who listens to your fears and acknowledges your anxiety.
 When you’ve found the dentist who is right for you, schedule your appointment for as early in the day as possible.
-You will be less likely to cancel if you don’t spend all day worrying about the appointment.
+You will be less likely to cancel if you don’t have all day to worry about the appointment.
 Once your exam is over, ask to reschedule before you leave.
-This way, you stay on track for regular exams!
+This way you stay on track for regular exams!

 Overcoming your fear of the dentist can be a challenge, but these tips might help you get off to a good start.